 Office organisers like document trays or a file rack are a great way to store your dishes.
 While a toolbox can make a handy utensil holder.

 You can even install a sliding trouser rack under your benchtop as a makeshift utensil drawer.
-While a tool pegboard and hooks that you’d ordinarily use in the garage is perfect for hanging knives, utensils, pots or pans.
+A tool pegboard and hooks, that you'd ordinarily use in the garage, is perfect for hanging knives, utensils, pots or pans.

 You'll find everything you need to save space in your kitchen at your local Bunnings.
 Check out the range in-store or online.